 - Sherlock Data Lab: helps transform digital data into meaningful information using a hybrid approach to data warehousing.

-Sherlock’s resources are physically located within the SDSC Data Center, and, where needed for redundancy, in a secure data center in Northern California.
+Sherlock’s resources are physically located within the SDSC Data Center.
 Sherlock Cloud systems interconnect with a 10Gb/s (gigabits per second) network fabric within the SDSC Data Center, and wide-area networking utilizes more than 100Gb/s of high-bandwidth connections to the Internet and research networks such as Internet2, National Lambda Rail (NLR), and the Corporation for Education Network Initiatives in California (CENIC).